rust-lang/rfcs/text/0000-inline-const.md

 [future possibilities]: #future-possibilities

 It would be possible to allow the syntax `const expr` for an inline `const` that consists of a single expression.
-This is analagous to the single expression variant of closures: `|| 42`.
+This is analogous to the single expression variant of closures: `|| 42`.
 This is backwards compatible with the current proposal.

 At some point (an edition boundary?), we may want to narrow the scope of